RN to BSN Online Program FAQs

 Yes.
 A brief online student orientation is required.
 You will complete the orientation a few weeks prior to the start of your first online course.

 How can I get help if I need it?

 The course faculty members from the Wegmans School of Nursing are actively involved with students and provide feedback throughout the entire module.
-Faculty members are available to work with students who need additional help.
+Faculty members are available to work with you should you need additional help.

-What online academic services are available to RN-BS students?
+What online academic services are available to RN-BSN students?

-We have an on-demand, 24/7 access to online tutoring.
+You will have on-demand, 24/7 access to online tutoring.

 While earning your bachelor’s degree, you may substitute graduate nursing courses form the MS program for two undergraduate courses.
-This accelerated approach allows qualified students to complete a master’s degree in nursing in less time.
+This accelerated approach allows you to complete a master’s degree in nursing in less time.

 Is the program accredited?

 Yes, accreditation of the Bachelor of Science (B.S.) in nursing has been granted by the Commission on Collegiate Nursing Education (CCNE) and the New York State Education Department.